1. Unexpected out-of-network charges» Be sure all providers are contracted in your network

 PEHP dental plans won’t pay for certain services to be repeated within set time periods.
 For instance, fillings are allowed only once on the same tooth every 18 months, and panoramic x-rays are allowed only once every three years.
 If you’re unhappy with the service the first time, talk to your dentist.
 Most guarantee their work.
 Call PEHP (801-366-7555) if you have questions about your dental maximums or limitations.

 9. Out-of-State Coverage » Use PEHP's out-of-state network

 If you’re traveling outside of Utah and need urgent care, find PEHP-contracted out-of-state providers.
 If you’re living out-of-state or taking an extended vacation, you must notify PEHP.
 We’ll make sure your claims go through our out-of-state network so you get the best discounts and pay the lowest costs.
 This applies to covered family members as well, such as children at college in another state.

-10. Pharmacy » Use PEHP's Preferred Drug List
+10. Pharmacy » Use PEHP's Covered Drug List

-The best way to save money on prescription drugs is to be familiar with the PEHP Preferred Drug List.
+The best way to save money on prescription drugs is to be familiar with the PEHP Covered Drug List.
 Talk to your doctor about cost-saving alternatives, including generics.